Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Evidence for Decision

-We also present the paradox of the conservation rule in Eq.\ref{eq:conservation} when simultaneously considering positive and negative attributions.
-Fig. \ref{fig:paradox} illustrates the motivational examples for the intuitive understanding.
+The second issue concerns the conservation rule for propagating the initial attribution (e.g., GradCam) generated from the classification stage.
+Fig. \ref{fig:paradox} illustrates motivational examples for intuitive understanding.
 The input image containing a dog and a cat is correctly classified by the DNN.
-We present the initial attribution, $R$, by utilizing the gradient and activated neurons with respect to the dog label and visualize it with a channel-wise summation.
-Because $R$ is normalized, the positive and negative attributions have the same total absolute values, i.e., $\sum{R}=0$.
-It is assumed that this relevance $R$ is propagated to the neurons in the next layer by the general propagation rule in Eq.\ref{eq:prop}.
+The initial attribution (described in Section 4.1), $R$, is generated by utilizing the gradient and activated neurons relative to the dog label.
+This attribution is normalized so that the positive and negative values have the same total absolute values, i.e., $\sum{R}=0$.
+For visualization, we apply a channel-wise summation in a certain layer.
+Although fundamentally different from LRP, we apply this relevance $R$ to the neurons in the next layer using the general propagation rule in Eq.\ref{eq:prop} for testing purposes.
 The second row in the figure shows the partial results based on Eq.\ref{eq:ablrp} when $(\alpha=2,\beta=0)$ and $(\alpha=0,\beta=1)$ before subtraction.
-In general, because the value propagated with the negative weight in a forward pass is a negative contribution to a decision, it is easy to consider that the neurons corresponding to the dog should be assigned negative relevance.
-However, owing to the dependence of the neuron activation values, the results are insignificantly different from those based on positive weights.
-When they are subtracted from each other to follow Eq.\ref{eq:ablrp}, the conservation rule is preserved with differences within the attributions having the same direction.
-If the two partitions are added, although the directions are maintained, degeneracy of the relevance is inevitable.
+Generally, because the value propagated with the negative weight in a forward pass is a negative contribution to a decision, it might seem intuitive to assign negative relevance to the neurons corresponding to the dog.
+However, due to the dependence on neuron activation values, the results are not significantly different from those based on positive weights.
+When they are subtracted from each other as per Eq.\ref{eq:ablrp}, the conservation rule is preserved, and the differences within the attributions maintain the same direction.
+If the two partitions are added, although the directions are maintained, the conflict between positive and negative attributions is inevitable.